frequently asked questions

 What is Paintball gear?

 Paintball gear is a thick hoodie and a pair of jeans, that you don’t mind getting dirty (as they will be getting paint on them).
-These items work best when layered on top of other cloths.
+These items work best when layered on top of other clothes.
 Paintball markers can bruise skin that is bare.

 What does my child need for horseback riding?